waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Future Testing & Verification Notes
 *   **Ledge Verification:** I must explicitly try to move *up* a ledge at the next opportunity to scientifically confirm this is impossible.
 *   **Object Traversal:** I must test if it's possible to walk on object tiles like `BOOKSHELF` when they are not blocked by walls to confirm they are universally impassable.

+## V. Team Rocket Hideout Bookshelf Puzzle

+*   **Hypothesis:** Interacting with all four 'Oath' bookshelves is required to progress.
+*   **Test Log:**
+    *   Bookshelf at (6, 13) interacted with.
+Result: Displayed 'TEAM ROCKET OATH'.
+    *   Bookshelf at (7, 13) interacted with.
+Result: Displayed 'TEAM ROCKET OATH'.
+    *   Bookshelf at (4, 13) interacted with.
+Result: Displayed 'TEAM ROCKET OATH'.